JuliaParallel/Hwloc.jl/README.md

                 PU L#6 P#3
                 PU L#7 P#7
 ```
-(note: to avoid caching by eccident, we recommend passing `reload=true` to
+(note: to avoid caching by accident, we recommend passing `reload=true` to
 `gettopology`)

 ### Low-level API for accessing the underlying topology object.